 But what if you’re not the only heir?
 That can be a problem.
 Suppose you and your siblings inherited the house jointly.
 If you want to sell it, your brother may want to rent it, and your other brother, to live in it himself.
 You can see what a powder keg waiting for a spark this is, and issues like this come up all the time.

 In most states, joint heirs of a home are considered tenants in common, and one heir can force a sale if it comes to that.
 The process, however, is expensive, and the emotional and familial consequences are likely to be highly unpleasant.
+The administrator or executor of an estate may need to step in and settle the estate according the state law or a will.

 So what can go wrong when you inherit a house in Utah?
 Quite a lot, actually, if you’re not up to speed on tax laws, mortgages, and upgrade issues.
 It is best to contact a qualified professional to help head off these issue quickly.
+Perhaps a quick sale of the house is something the estate wants to consider.